-- Health underwriting risk (similar to life technique) which includes tariffs that are able to react promptly to changes in the calculation principles by increasing or reducing the insurance premium as a result of a clause; and - Health underwriting risk (similar to non-life) which includes tariffs for casualty insurance and short-term health insurance.
+- Health underwriting risk (similar to life technique) which includes tariffs that are able to react promptly to changes in the calculation principles by increasing or reducing the insurance premium as a result of a clause - Health underwriting risk (similar to non-life technique) which includes tariffs for casualty insurance and short-term health insurance.

 The proportion of the health underwriting risk module in the BSCR is 4 per cent.
 The following table shows the composition of the solvency capital requirements for health underwriting risk by risk sub-module.
 The only relevant driver of health underwriting risk (similar to life technique) is the portfolio of the company UNIQA Österreich Versicherungen AG.
 The short-term health insurance business results primarily from the casualty insurance line.
+The catastrophe risk is measured for health insurance as a whole and is shown in the following table.

-Capital requirement for health underwriting risk 2020
+Capital requirement for health underwriting risk

 In € million In per cent

-SCR, health underwriting risk 154
+SCR, health underwriting risk 145

-Underwriting risk (similar to life) 138 76%
+Underwriting risk (similar to life) 130 76 %

-Health insurance catastrophe risk 42 24%
+Health insurance catastrophe risk 40 24 %

-Diversification -26
+Diversification -25